An Inductive Proof that Lights Out Configurations are Invertible, and a Parity-Invariance Result: Abstract

 \section{Abstract}

 We give an elementary inductive proof of a classical result for the \emph{Lights Out problem} on graphs: from any configuration of vertices, one can reach the complementary configuration by a sequence of moves, where a move consists of toggling a vertex and its neighbors.
-Unlike the usual linear-algebraic approach over $\mathbb{F}_2$, our argument is purely combinatorial.
+We also prove, again by a purely elementary argument, a parity-invariance property: once an initial configuration is fixed, the parity of the number of presses required to reach an attainable configuration is determined by that configuration.
+In particular, any two solutions leading to the same attainable configuration differ by an even number of presses.